rajesh-nitc/terraform-gcp-foundation/README.md

 1. Creating development shared vpc only and not restricted shared vpc

 ## 4-projects
-1. Deploy shared/cloudbuild project/environment for BU1 manually
+1. Deploy cloudbuild project for bu1 in common folder manually
 1. Create triggers
-1. Creating 1 cloudbuild project for BU1 and 1 dev project for BU1
+1. Allow Project SA to access TF state bucket - is this required? : need to check